 Foreign Policy | International Affairs

 John Dale Grover is the Assistant Editor at The National Interest.
 He writes for Young Voices and is a Fellow with Defense Priorities.
-Originally from San Antonio, Texas, John has a B.A. in Government and Legal Studies, with a focus on International Relations, from Bowdoin College, in Brunswick, Maine.
+John has a B.A. in Government and Legal Studies, with a focus on International Relations, from Bowdoin College, in Brunswick, Maine.
 He also has a M.S. in Conflict Analysis and Resolution from George Mason University.

 His work on foreign affairs can be found in Forbes, RealClearWorld, RealClearDefense, The American Conservative, Fox News and in a variety of national security outlets.
-Grover’s whole portfolio can be found here.
-Follow him on Twitter @JohnDaleGrover.
+John has been seen on C-SPAN, FOX 5 and WUSA 9.
+His whole portfolio can be found here & follow him on Twitter @JohnDaleGrover.